 Tax ID Number

 As a business owner, you will need to apply for a Tax ID number, which is a free process for all new businesses.
-LLCs apply for EIN (Employee Identification Numbers) which will be important if you have a team of employees in your DJ business.
+LLCs apply for EIN (Employee Identification Numbers), which will be vital if you have a team of employees in your DJ business.